Comment by computersuck

 That sounds like an evil thing to me.

-• hedgehog a day ago
+• hedgehog 10 months ago

 A better analogy is a product safety bulletin, if your stove has a design flaw that can burn down your house the main difference is whether you or the manufacturer knows to do something about it.
 The bugs exist and people exploit them, it's mostly a question of whether the general public is aware.
 Breaking into houses requires a lot of labor to scale, exploiting software bugs doesn't so past some point more people knowing about them doesn't increase risk in the same way.